Knowing a primary source when you see one

 Archives and manuscripts are the unpublished records of persons (letters, notes, diaries, etc.) and organizations.
 What are Archives?
 Usually each archival collection has a (short) catalog record and a detailed finding aid (which is often available online).

 To find Archives and manuscripts at Harvard, go to HOLLIS Advanced search.
 Search your keywords or Subject terms (see the HOLLIS page of this guide) in the Library Catalog, limiting to Resource Type: Archives/Manuscripts.
-You can choose the library at the right (Search Scope).
+You can choose the library at the right (Location).
 Countway Medicine has abundant medical archives, and Schlesinger has many archives of women activists, many in health and reproductive rights fields.
 Sample search on Subject: Women health.

 Library Research Guide for Finding Manuscripts and Archival Collections explains